Lake Health has new temporary visitor policies for all facilities to help prevent the spread of COVID-19 and protect our patients, visitors and staff.

 - Patients who are at the end-of-life may have up to two visitors.

-- No visitors will be allowed in rooms of persons under investigation or who have tested positive for COVID-19 unless at the end of life.
+- No visitors will be allowed in rooms of persons under investigation or who have tested positive for COVID-19 unless:

 Thank you for helping keep patients and staff safe.